ljvillanueva/pumilio/README.md

 pumilio
 =======

+# Important note

+Due to changes in my career path, this project is no longer under development.
+It may or may not work in newer systems.
+Feel free to fork it and change it and expand as you see fit.

+# About

 Pumilio is a PHP/MySQL application that serves as a sound archive manager and allows the user to load sound files in many formats and see the spectrogram of the sound, select regions of the sound for further